A driveway can never be a pedestrian ramp

 Some warriors are hedging their bets, and charging an unsuspecting member of the NYC driving public with both violations on the same parking ticket.
 That is a major “get out of jail free card.”
 Only one violation per ticket, please.
 If you are ever charged with more than one parking crime on a ticket, it is dismissable upon application.

-Our good friend, Natasha, was found guilty by a far-sighted parking ticket judge for obstructing a pedestrian ramp, which was not a pedestrian ramp; but was really a driveway.
+Our good friend, Natasha, was found guilty by a far-sighted parking ticket judge for obstructing a pedestrian ramp, when the curb cut was a driveway.
 Besides which, Natasha had photographs of her car parked alongside the driveway.
 Boy, does this make my old, thin blood boil.

 New York Parking Ticket represented Natasha and won the appeal.
 We presented the proper proof, properly.
 It was critical to clearly establish the address of the “driveway-pedestrian ramp” to win the appeal.